 - OECD’s Code on Anti-Bribery & Corruption

-- In South Africa, the implementation of the Prevention and Combating of Corrupt Activities Act (PCCA)
+- The Prevention and Combating of Corrupt Activities Act (PCCA)

 - There are many others.